Next to Normal (musical)

 Cast: Karen Brown, Darryl Marks, Ray Porrill, Abby Nash

-Production Team: Mignonne Sorlie, NJenna Forest, Marla Fitzgerald, Reese Brunelle, Rob Lyons, Kevin Arbour, Chris Grech, Peter Thrasher, Dan Davis, Kaylea Lespernece, Hermala Nurse
+Production Team: Mignonne Sorlie, Jenna Forest, Marla Fitzgerald, Reese Brunelle, Rob Lyons, Kevin Arbour, Chris Grech, Peter Thrasher, Dan Davis, Kaylea Lespernece, Hermala Nurse

 Synopsis: Wynn and Max Trueman are hosting their friends, Abby and Roger Nash, in their tiny country retreat.
 You know the sort of place ... a sage and plum, designer friendly cottage, somewhere in up-market Ontario.
-These are old friends, you see, ones with plenty of troublesome baggage.
+When Max and Wynn invite their friends Roger and Abby up for a weekend at their country home, the true nature of their relationships come to the surface.

 Wait Until Dark (musical)